Campus Security Report

 Crime Prevention Education

 BGSU police officers are active all year giving crime prevention speeches, presentations, and programs.
 Our most popular programs are A.L.I.C.E.
 (Alert, Lockdown, Inform, Counter, Evacuate) training, Recognizing and Caring for Individuals in Distress, Sexual Assault Awareness, Personal Safety, Vehicle Safety, Theft Prevention, Alcohol & Drug Prevention, Underage Consumption Laws and Penalties, and OVI laws.
-The Wellness Connection offers presentations to the campus community related to alcohol, drugs, relationship violence, sexual assault and bystander intervention.
+The Wellness Connection offers presentations to the campus community related to alcohol and drugs,while the Center for Violence Prevention and Education provides presentations relative to relationship violence, sexual assault and bystander intervention.

 Police officers tour the campus regularly to determine where additional exterior lighting may be needed, replaced, or repaired.
 Additionally, staff from the BGSU Police Department and Campus Operations tour campus together annually to assess lighting issues.